Yum Yum Sauce is a creamy hibachi sauce for meat, seafood, veggies and rice. Make this healthier gluten-free condiment with unrefined sugar!

-My version is quick, refined sugar free, and SO delicious!
-Oh, and if you’re wondering if yum yum sauce is gluten free, the answer is not always- but this version is!
+My version of yum yum sauce is quick, refined-sugar-free, and SO delicious!
+And if you’re wondering if yum yum sauce is gluten-free, the answer is not always – but this version is!

 The creamy, cool condiment is also known as Japanese white sauce or sakura sauce.
 It is fantastic to serve with SO MANY THINGS!